JFrog CLI Plugins

 1. Create a local generic repository:

-On your Artifactory server, create a local generic repository named jfrog-cli-plugins.
+On your JFrog Artifactory server, create a local generic repository named jfrog-cli-plugins.

 2. Verify your Artifactory server configuration:

-Check if your Artifactory server is already configured in JFrog CLI:
+Check whether your JFrog Artifactory server is already configured in JFrog CLI.

 3. Configure your Artifactory instance (if needed):

-If your server is not configured, add it using:
+If your server is not configured, add it using the following command.

 Where:

-• <server-id>: Short ID you choose for this server in JFrog CLI configuration
+• <server-id> — Short identifier you choose for this server in JFrog CLI configuration.

-• <ArtifactoryURL>: Base URL of your Artifactory instance (for example, https://acme.jfrog.io)
+• <artifactory-base-url> — Base URL of your JFrog Artifactory instance, such as https://acme.jfrog.io.

 For example: